redpesk-labs/red-pak/QA/REDPAK.CNF.md

 ## Expansion

-### Expansion occurs on strings

-.RULE REDPAK.CNF-U-EXP-OCC-STR

-Expansion occurs on strings, not on numbers, boolean, or, enumerations.

-TODO: a really good expansion should also expand to numbers or to enumerations.
-I am not sure that it is needed here but it should at least be checked.
-The reason is to search in integration with libcyaml.

-### Pattern expansion character
+### Pattern expansion

 .RULE REDPAK.CNF-U-PAT-EXP-CHA

-Expansion is the replacement of expension patterns by the value resulting of evaluation of the replacement pattern.
-Within strings, patterns are starting by the character *dollar* (`$`, of UNICODE point 36).
+Expansion is the replacement of expansion patterns by the value resulting of evaluation of the replacement pattern.

+Expansion patterns are starting by the character *dollar* (`$`, of UNICODE point 36).
+After the *dollar*, all character being letter, digit or underscore are also part of the expansion pattern.

 When the pattern expansion character is followed by an opening bracket (`(`, UNICODE point 40) the replacement is a *command evaluation replacement*, otherwise, the replacement is a *tag replacement*.

-TODO: allow or not the pattern `${}`

 ### Escaping pattern expansion character